JobaerChowdhury/jobaerchowdhury.github.io/_posts/2019-06-06-stack-overflow-survey-bangladesh.md

     <div class="caption">Figure-7.8: Most wanted web frameworks</div>
 </div>

+So jQuery can be, at the same time, the most used, loved, and dreaded web framework in Bangladesh.
+But the crown for most wanted web framework goes to React.

 ### Other tech stats
 I omitted some other technology statistics, if you are interested please [check the charts here](https://so-survey-bd.glitch.me/loved-tech.html).

+<div class="spacer"></div>

 # Job search